oracle-livelabs/adb/shared/adb-loading-using-sql/adb-provision-8ocpu/adb-provision-8ocpu.md

 6. Configure the database:

-    - __Always Free__ - **Note:** The timings and screenshots in this workshop are based on using 8 OCPUs.
-If you obtain a 30-day trial license and opt to configure fewer OCPUs or opt for an “Always Free” instance with one OCPU, the response times and query times will be longer.
+    - __Always Free__ - **Note:** The timings and screenshots in this workshop are based on using 16 ECPUs.
+If you obtain a 30-day trial license and opt to configure fewer ECPUs or opt for an “Always Free” instance with one OCPU, the response times and query times will be longer.
     - __Choose database version__ - Select a database version from the available versions.
-    - __OCPU count__ - Number of CPUs for your service.
-For this workshop, our example uses a database instance with __8 OCPUs__.
-If you obtain a 30-day trial license and opt to configure fewer OCPUs or opt for an “Always Free” instance with one OCPU, your response times and query times will be longer.
+    - __ECPU count__ - Number of CPUs for your service.
+For this workshop, our example uses a database instance with __16 ECPUs__.
+If you obtain a 30-day trial license and opt to configure fewer ECPUs or opt for an “Always Free” instance with 2 ECPUs, your response times and query times will be longer.
     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
     - __Auto Scaling__ - For this lab, keep auto scaling enabled, to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand.
     - __New Database Preview__ - If a checkbox is available to preview a new database version, do NOT select it.